sigai/LearnPython2019/OldBoy/14day10/note001.md

 如果`ref`参数为`False`, `greenlet`执行`sleep`就不会阻止`gevent.wait`方法退出.

 ##Monkey patching
+Patching **should be done as early as possible** in the lifecycle of the program.
+For example, the main module (the one that tests against `__main__`or is otherwise the first imported) should begin with this code, ideally before any other imports

 The example above used gevent.socket for socket operations.
 If the standard socket module was used the example would have taken 3 times longer to complete because the DNS requests would be sequential (serialized).
 Using the standard socket module inside greenlets makes gevent rather pointless, so what about existing modules and packages that are built on top of socket (including the standard library modules like urllib)?

 That’s where monkey patching comes in.
 The functions in gevent.monkey carefully replace functions and classes in the standard socket module with their cooperative counterparts.
 That way even the modules that are unaware of gevent can benefit from running in a multi-greenlet environment.